Ayush7614/Hello-World-/README.md

 This is a repository for the solutions of various Hello world in different programming languages.
 It was started with the aim of making a nice database of various Hello world code  in different programming languages.

+#### Contribution Guidelines
+Add a proper langauage code make a seprate folder of that language name and make a file like hello world.cpp, hello world.c, and which language you have to add code (for code help,[http://helloworldcollection.de/]prefer to this